babapooja/task-manager-api/README.md

 This is the codebase for task manager app written in NodeJS, ExpressJS.
 The database used is MongoDB.
 The [backend](https://task-manager-app-api.azurewebsites.net/) using the WebApp service.
 The database is as hosted on Azure using CosmosDB.
 This application uses ```mongoose``` package to connect with the MongoDB.

+To implement this application, followed tutorial by [Devstackr - Build a Task Manager Application](https://youtu.be/V-CeWkz1MNQ)

 ## Features

 1. Authentication